LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 1. **Custom CSS:** CSS markup that will be included in the lab client, making it possible to control the styles of custom content that is added to the lab.
 This should just be the style definitions, including a style tag is not necessary.

 2. **Custom CSS URL:** A URL to an externally hosted CSS stylesheet.
 The stylesheet will be referenced in the lab client. **HTTPS is required**.

+-   For more information on Custom CSS in Lab on Demand, see our guide here: [Custom CSS Guide](/lab-profiles/custom-css.md).

 3. **End Redirect URL:** If this value is set, users will be redirected to the specified URL when the lab ends.
 This feature isn't used often, but can help a lab fit into an external workflow.